Is climate change exacerbating record flooding along the Mississippi River that's ravaging parts of Iowa, Illinois and Missouri?

 And in large river basins like the Mississippi and Missouri rivers, the report found that floodwaters could inundate more populated areas, "resulting in drinking water contamination, evacuations, damage to buildings, injury, and death."

-Four people died in Davenport, Iowa, over the weekend from causes attributed to rising floodwater, according to news accounts, and hundreds were evacuated yesterday after a levee was breached in St. Charles, Mo., west of St. Louis.
-The river was expected to crest in St. Louis yesterday at 41.2 feet, 11 feet above flood stage and the eighth-highest on record since the 1700s, according to the National Weather Service.
+Hundreds were evacuated yesterday after a levee was breached in St. Charles, Mo., west of St. Louis.
+The river was expected to crest in St. Louis at 41.2 feet, 11 feet above flood stage and the eighth-highest on record since the 1700s, according to the National Weather Service.

 Rising risks from stormwater pollution, property inundation and exposure to life-threatening floods are among the reasons that American Rivers, the national nonprofit group, designated the Upper Mississippi as No. 3 in its 2019 list of most endangered rivers, said Olivia Dorothy, associate director for the organization's Upper Mississippi River Basin campaign.